Ale-JRD/Trads/content/post/index-T1.md

 Rinji scratched his head.

-「I don’t want to think about it… but the thought of that massive army crowding onto this wall…」
+“I don’t want to think about it… but the thought of that massive army crowding onto this wall…”

-「It’s not just siege towers… They might have brought weapons and horses from the fortresses and strongholds like Magnar along the way.」
+“It’s not just siege towers… They might have brought weapons and horses from the fortresses and strongholds like Magnar along the way.”

 There were half-horse Sacraments, but there are also Sacraments riding regular horses.